 3.3V and 5V logic levels

-Logic level refers to the voltage a board uses to represent digital on and off signals.
-Support for both 3.3V and 5V logic means this breakout can connect more easily to common microcontrollers and single-board computers without extra level-shifting hardware.
+Logic level refers to the voltage a digital device uses to represent on and off signals, commonly 3.3V or 5V.
+When a board supports both 3.3V and 5V logic, it can connect more easily to common microcontrollers and single-board computers without extra level-shifting hardware.

 breakout